-Ms Katherine Theiss-Nyland MPH
+Ms Katherine Theiss-Nyland

 My education background includes a bachelor’s degree in Microbiology and Sociology from the University of British Columbia, and a Masters in Public Health (MPH) in Epidemiology and Biostatistics from the University of California, Berkeley.